bregman-arie/devops-exercises/README.md

 <details>
 <summary>three computers connected to a switch.
 How many collision domains are there?
 How many broadcast domains?</summary><br><b>

-Three collision domains and one broadcast domain
+Three collision domains and one broadcast domain.
 </b></details>

 <details>